 Some people love winter.
 I’m not actually one of them.
 I enjoy watching snow fall but I can’t stand the cold and would be happiest with about two weeks of it.
 After that I’m ready for spring.
 But short of packing up and moving to the tropics (who’s coming with me?), how about figuring out a way to enjoy it and not merely endure it.
-In this post we’ve come up with our top ways to beat the winter blues.
-Asheville: Fun Things to Do in the Winter!
+In this post we’ve come up with our top ways to beat the winter blues: Fun things to do in the winter in Asheville.

 Another choice is the Cataloochee Ski Area.
 There are 17 slopes and 5 different lifts.